Behind the scenes

 Caroline Shaw | Credit: Elena Olivo

 Shaw said that when she was young, she “would sketch and draw and write, and I’ve moved away from that in my more adult life.
 But [seeing Leonardo’s notebooks] was a great reminder to remember to be a child, remember to just approach every day [asking], ‘What if it could be like this?
 I wonder if this could work differently?’”
-This spirit of curiosity was exactly what the documentary team was looking for.
+That spirit of curiosity was exactly what the documentary team was looking for.

-While incorporating music of the period was an option and would have been in keeping with Ken Burns’s other documentaries, Leonardo — a figure who in his thought still seems so modern — needed something else, the filmmakers realized.
+While incorporating music of the period was an option and would have been in keeping with Ken Burns’s other projects, Leonardo — a figure who in his thought still seems so modern — needed something else, the filmmakers realized.
 Bringing in Shaw — whose style, in her own words, has “three feet in the 17th century and two feet in 1980s pop music and all the things in between” — could bridge the timeless space that Leonardo’s writings open up.

 McMahon described Shaw’s music as “modern classical, but it has a timelessness to it, and I think that right away spoke to me about what the music in a film about Leonardo should sound like.
 He is a man of his times.
 He’s educated in the bottegas of [Andrea del] Verrocchio in Florence, and he’s learning the same anatomy, physiology, mathematics, and engineering that the other apprentices are.
 He just is much more curious and imaginative and takes it to places that seem to take him beyond his time.